flairNLP/flair/docs/tutorial/tutorial-embeddings/transformer-embeddings.md

 embedding.embed(sentence)
 ```

-[Here](https://huggingface.co/transformers/pretrained_models.html) is a full list of all models (BERT, RoBERTa, XLM, XLNet etc.).
-You can use any of these models with this class.
+Use the [Huggingface Model hub](https://huggingface.co/models) to find any open source text embedding model to use.

 ## Embeddings sentences

-To embed a whole sentence as one (instead of each word in the sentence), simply use the TransformerDocumentEmbeddings
+To embed a whole sentence as one (instead of each word in the sentence), simply use the [`TransformerDocumentEmbeddings`](#flair.embeddings.document.TransformerDocumentEmbeddings)
 instead:

 ```python